|ROKOS Wins Enterprise Europe Network Awards 2014 - Winner category: New Markets

 On the occasion of the Milan International Furniture Fair, the British Consulate-General, together with UK Trade & Investment, invite you to their

-Studio Romeo Gigli, Via Angelo Fumagalli 6, Milan
+We had a wonderful time with Designersblock at Studio Romeo Gigli, Via Angelo Fumagalli 6, Milan.

-Nicholls & Clark buildings on Shoreditch High Street'
+Nicholls & Clarke buildings on Shoreditch High Street.

 Find the ‘Cat flip’ exhibited on Brick Lane.